upbound/platform-ref-aws/README.md

 ## Customize for your Organization

-You can customize this platform reference as much as you like and use it as a foundation for your very own Configuration building.
+You can customize this platform reference as much as you like and use it as a foundation for building your very own Configuration.

 In addition to that, you can create a free repository for your Configuration and publish it to [Universal Marketplace](https://marketplace.upbound.io/)